Table of contents:

 - How can I make sure my reps are spending time on high-value prospects?

-The unfortunate truth is that Excel isn’t cut out for this sort of thing.
+Unfortunately, Excel isn’t cut out for this sort of thing.
 It’s not built to handle the nuances of a sales process on such granular levels (think prospecting fields like title, interests, etc.)

 Essential Metrics Included in a Sales Dashboard